Table of Contents

 Take some time to think about all this and develop your own strategy.
 It’ll be time well spent.
 Plus, you’ll be in the minority of businesses who actually have a real strategy and that alone is a competitive advantage.

 Then, when you’re making your video marketing choices, such as type of video, style of presentation, if you need to run video ads, and the metrics you measure, you’ll have a solid framework to fall back on.

 Your strategy will help guide these decisions and you’ll get results that are meaningful to your business.

 Amir Bazrafshan masterminds Apricot, an innovative video marketing company that creates campaigns designed to stimulate growth for businesses.
-He’s also coached for Seth Godin’s altMBA program and written articles for the Biteable Facebook video marketing handbook.
+He’s also coached for Seth Godin’s altMBA program.
 You can follow Amir on Twitter at @apricot_amir.